po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/10-Stu_Demo_Dynamic/README.md

 * As a developer I want to take the response data and generate dynamic html.

-* As a developer the data I want appear is the user login and the url to their github profile.
-Append it to the usersContainer
+* As a developer, the data I want to show in the `usersContainer` is the user login and the URL of their GitHub profile.

 ## 💡 Hint(s)